RenderKit/ospray/doc/api.md

-Sometimes applications may want to have more than one reference to an object, where it is desirable for the application to increment the refcount of an object.
+Sometimes applications may want to have more than one reference to an object, where it is desirable for the application to increment the reference count of an object.
 This is done with

     void ospRetain(OSPObject);